basedlsg/Plan-Boston/README.md

-# London Day Planner
+# NYC Day Planner

-An intelligent day planner that generates personalized, time-optimized itineraries for exploring London using advanced natural language processing and the Google Places API.
+An intelligent day planner that generates personalized, time-optimized itineraries for exploring New York City using advanced natural language processing and the Google Places API.

 ## Features

-- **Natural Language Input**: Simply describe your plans in plain English (e.g., "I'm at Tower Bridge and need a coffee shop to work until my dinner at Hakkasan Mayfair at 8pm")
+- **Natural Language Input**: Simply describe your plans in plain English (e.g., "I'm at Brooklyn Bridge and need a coffee shop to work until my dinner at Carbone in Greenwich Village at 8pm")
 - **Smart Scheduling**: Automatically fills your day with interesting activities based on location and time
 - **Time-Aware Planning**:
   - Supports both 12-hour and 24-hour time formats